UniFormal/uniformal.github.io/doc/language/declarations.md

 All the monoid/group axioms are imported via the structures and are thus available for the respective new symbols.
 If `Monoid` and `AbelianGroup` have the same meta theory (e.g. `first_order_logic`), then all symbols imported via that (e.g. quantifiers, logical connectives etc.) are identified across the two structures.

+#### Derived Declarations

+Derived declarations are declarations, which are not interpreted deirectly but elaborated into external declarations by a [structural feature](structuralfeatures.md).
+Their syntax and semantics is defined by the corresponding structural feature.

 ### Rules

 Rules are special Scala objects that can be declared in an MMT theory Thy to change the semantics of Thy-terms.